Concept-Guided Chain-of-Thought Prompting for Pairwise Comparison Scoring of Texts with Large Language Models: Description and Prompts Used for Application: Analyzing Aversion to Opposing Parties on Social Media

-\paragraph{Data} We use ChatGPT-3.5 to pairwise compare political tweets from \textcite{affective_polarization_csmap}. \textcite{affective_polarization_csmap} fine-tune a RoBERTa model that classifies whether tweets contain aversion against Republicans and/or aversion against Democrats.
-They used 3,000 tweets for fine-tuning, 500 tweets for validation, and 500 tweets as the test set.
-These tweets were selected using a set of political keywords and were sampled from all users on Twitter.
-Each tweet was labeled by 3 coders from SurgeAI.
-We create scales of each of these two concepts using the CGCoT method outlined below.
-We scale the test set tweets to make our results comparable with theirs.
+We use GPT-3.5, with its default temperature and nucleus sampling hyperparameter values, to pairwise compare political tweets from \cite{affective_polarization_csmap}.
+The authors in \cite{affective_polarization_csmap} use 3,000 coder-labeled tweets to fine-tune a RoBERTa model that classifies tweets as containing aversion to Republicans and/or aversion to Democrats in a multilabel setting.
+500 tweets are used for validation, and 500 tweets are set aside as a test set.
+These tweets were selected using a set of political keywords from the Twitter Decahose.
+Each tweet was labeled by 3 coders from Surge AI.
+33.9\% of the tweets were labeled as expressing aversion to Republicans, and 31.2\% of the tweets were labeled as expressing aversion to Democrats.
+The average Cohen's $\kappa$ was 0.795 for aversion to Republicans and 0.794 for aversion to Democrats.
+Using the approach outlined in the previous section, we score the test set tweets to make our results comparable with the results from \cite{affective_polarization_csmap}.

+These tweets were coded by Surge AI in 2023, and neither the corpus of tweets nor the labels have been posted online.
+Therefore, this dataset is not part of GPT-3.5's (nor any LLM's) training corpus.